Students Rights & Responsibilities

 - Notify the director of disability resources when an accommodation is no longer needed, and

 - Develop self-advocacy skills and communicate specific needs for accommodations.

 - The student registers with the Center for Accessibility Resources.
 Students may complete a registration form in our office or register online below.

 - The student schedules a collaborative intake with the director of disability resources to discuss and determine the need for academic accommodations.
 Planning for Disability-Related Services

 - If the student is eligible for accommodations, an agreement is signed between the director of accessibility resources and the student.

 - An accommodation letter is issued to the student for the semester.

 - Students share the letter and discuss the accommodations with individual course professors: Talking to Professors About Your Disability

 How do I register for academic accommodations?

-Students with disabilities register and request academic accommodations by contacting the Center for Disability Resources or by completing the online registration form.
+Students with disabilities register and request academic accommodations by contacting the Center for Accessibility Resources or by completing the online registration form.
 The director of disability resources will schedule an appointment with the student to discuss the disability and request for accommodations.